t3-oss/create-t3-app/www/src/pages/en/deployment/docker.md

    </details>

-3. Run this using `docker-compose up`.
+3. Run this using `docker compose up`.